StephenOnyeka/SF-ERP/Change.md

 20th June - I made a lot of changes that affected the logic keeping the check-in check-out running smoothly.
 Very badly.
 I'm still on towards fixing it.

+21st June - Was working on the attendance activities.
+There was a lot reconfigurations on the backend process, it's  relationship with the frontend, and routing.
+Not happy with the outcome.

 23th June -
 Ended up reverting the changes I made so far.
 After trying to figure out the problem and a way to resolve it; leading me to abyss, I had to turn back to when it was functioning properly.
 The Check-in check-out successful operations.